Ten Years Anniversary (Part 2 of 2)

 The turbulent journey IS the meaning.
 The outcome is simply just that, the present.

-“Everything in moderation” narrative suffers the same problem by ignoring the turbulent processes behind individualisation.
+“Everything in moderation” narrative suffers the same problem by ignoring individualisation.
 Telling everyone to just eat “everything all at once”, not too much of this not too much of that, leaves absolutely nothing new for learning.
 The moment we exclude anything – dieticians and “general” practitioners are all up in arms ~ frightened perhaps, because they think it is too “extreme”.

-What is “extreme“, ironically, in my view ~ is the authority’s own extreme belittling or undermining these very pursuits for self-learning or patient autonomy.
+What is “extreme“, ironically, in my view ~ is the authority’s likewise extreme belittling or undermining these very pursuits for self-learning or patient autonomy.
 This is called Medical Paternalism.

-FODMAPs, Oxalates, auto-immunity, MTHFR and COMT mutations to name a few ~ I’m willing to bet nobody is immune from any of these.
+FODMAPs, Oxalates, auto-immunity, MTHFR and COMT mutations to name a few ~ they are part of life.
 Self-research and experimentation therefore should be a given right.

 So, how do we get to our own happy and/or self-aware place?
 Research (obviously).
 Intermittent fasts / exclusions and reinclusions on suspected food groups, and journalling.
 Invest in nutrigenomics if you can afford.